m13253/JKSN/README.md

     0x2e: -Infinity
     0x2f: Infinity

 IEEE 754 long double (80-bit) numbers may be unavailable on some platform.
-In most situations, float point numbers are encouraged to be encoded as double (64-bit).
+In most situations, floating point numbers are encouraged to be encoded as double (64-bit).

 #### UTF-16 strings: